glenegbert/ruby-submissions/1407/07_self_directed_project/egbert_glen.md

 * Any other integrations?
 GPS to determine current location

 **************************************************************************************************************
 ### Breath of Fresh Air

 ### Pitch

-Compare air quality for different zip codes.
+Get a notification when the air quality in your area is likely to trigger health problems for you.

 ### Description

-This app lets users compare summary information about air quality in different zip codes in the US.
-The data will be graphically represented.
+Users come to the website and enter in: locations of their choice, phone or email, and select from 1 or more of 6 general health concern categories (like this http://www.epa.gov/aircompare/health.htm ).
+They then elect to receive notifications when observed conditions and/or forecasted conditions in the geographic areas they listed are at levels that are likely to aggravate the medical conditions they identified.
+Additionally users will be able to generate a data visualization that shows annual trends related to their specific health concern category for the geographic area they identified.

 ### Target Audience

-This application will be used by individuals interested in evaluating various locations with regard to air quality.
-These might be individuals who have conditions that are aggravated by poor air quality or those who just want to they are making healthy choices with regard to the air they breath.
+This application will be used by individuals who suffer from health problems that are aggrevated by poor air quality.

 ### Integrations

 * What OAuth provider makes sense for this audience?
 Google - saved searches
-* What Data.gov data or API will you use? https://ofmext.epa.gov/AQDMRS/aqdmrs.html
+* What Data.gov data or API will you use? http://www.airnowapi.org/docs/AirNowAPIFactSheet.pdf
 * Any other integrations?

 ******************************************************************************************************************